-This scale constructed by World Health Organization Quality of Life Group, (1997); to assess the subjective opinion of family caregivers regarding quality of life.
-It was consisted of a total of 24 questions divided into four domains: physical health (7 items), psychological health items), (6 relationships (3 items), and environment (8 items).
+This scale was constructed by World Health Organization Quality of Life Group, (1997); to assess the subjective opinion of family caregivers regarding the quality of life.
+It consisted of a total of 24 questions divided into four domains: physical health (7 items), psychological health (6 items), social relationships (3 items), and environment (8 items).
 All items are rated on a five-point scale (1= not at all, 2= a little, 3=a moderate amount, 4=very much, 5= an extreme amount).
 Higher scores indicate better quality of life.
 The four domains are scaled in a positive direction except for three items, which are reversed before scoring.

-Scoring system of Quality of Life Scale (OOLS)
+Scoring system of Quality of Life Scale (QOLS)

-score less than 60 (50%) denote poor quality of life.

-- 60- 90 (50-75%) indicate moderate quality of life. - More than 90 (75%) denote good quality of life.
+- score less than 60 (50%) denotes the poor quality of life. - 60- 90 (50-75%) indicate the moderate quality of life. - More than 90 (75%) denotes the good quality of life